StanSkrivanek/git_basics/lesson_09.md

 `HEAD^` - nearest (first) parent of last commit
 `^` - caret

+If we have more files edited in commit, we can specify to see changes in specific file.
-We have two commits both for `first.txt` file we can show diff between them like this.
+In our case we have two commits, both only for `first.txt` file, we can show diff between these commits in this file like this.

 ```bash
 git difftool HEAD HEAD^ -- first.txt